About the Lewis Gallery

 Perhaps the disturbing aspect of monsters is that they remain a foil to our humane characteristics.
 Monsters in all forms help us understand the things that can happen if our better nature runs astray, help us face our fears, laugh in the face of absudity and embrace otherness with empathy.

 Illustrated Monsters by Monster Illustrators provided a unique opportunity to explore a universal subject that spans cultures and informs storytelling on many levels.
 Each illustrator in the show showed a wealth of artistic expertise, inspiration and stories to share.

 Part of Freedom & Captivity

-Portland Public Library has partnered with Freedom & Captivity to create an exhibit of photographs of art created by current inmates in Maine.
-These photographs by Séan Alonzo Harris, Lesley MacVane and Trent Bell from inside Maine’s Correctional Facilities reveal the human necessity to create art.
-On view in the Congress Street windows at Portland Public Library from September 15 – October 15, 2021.
+Portland Public Library partnered with Freedom & Captivity to create an exhibit of photographs of art created by current inmates in Maine.
+These photographs by Séan Alonzo Harris, Lesley MacVane and Trent Bell from inside Maine’s Correctional Facilities revealed the human necessity to create art.
+This exhibit was on view in the Congress Street windows at Portland Public Library from September 15 – October 15, 2021.

-An outdoor opening reception will be held during October’s First Friday Art Walk on October 1, 2021 from 5 – 8 pm on Congress Street with Maine Youth Justice.
+An outdoor opening reception was held during October’s First Friday Art Walk on October 1, 2021 from 5 – 8 pm on Congress Street with Maine Youth Justice.

 Maine Youth Justice is a youth-led, nonpartisan, activist organization whose goal is to close Long Creek, Maine’s youth detention facility, and create safer and stronger communities by investing in a continuum of community-based alternatives to incarceration for youth where all of Maine’s young people can not only survive, but thrive.